The pitfalls of next-token prediction: Failure due to Teacher-Forcing

-\begin{proposition} Consider learning a task that satisfies the following conditions: \begin{enumerate} \item It requires composing $l$ \textit{discrete}-output subroutines over one another. \item The $k$ leading response tokens are sensitive in that even if one subroutine is altered, the first $k$ tokens are each completely altered. \item The subroutine search space consists of at least $C$ candidate subroutines. \end{enumerate} Then learning the task with only supervision from the first $k$ ground truth tokens requires exponential time of $\Omega(C^l)$. \end{proposition}
+\begin{proposition} Let $\mathcal{C}$ be a set of \textit{discrete}-output candidate subroutines.
+Consider learning a task such that (i) it requires composing some $l$ subroutines from $\mathcal{C}$, (ii) the $k$ leading response tokens are sensitive in that even if one subroutine is altered, the first $k$ tokens are each completely altered.
+Then learning the task with only supervision from the first $k$ ground truth tokens requires exponential time of $\Omega(|\mathcal{C}|^l)$, given the assumptions listed in Remark~\ref{rem:indecipherable}. \end{proposition}

-Indeed, literature on chain-of-thought has identified many instances of similar ``multi-hop reasoning tasks'' that cannot be solved end-to-end --- both empirically \citep{wei22cot} and theoretically \citep{weis23subtask} --- unless there is ``complete supervision''.
-We elaborate on this in \S\ref{sec:related}.

-In \S~\ref{sec:verify}, we will verify experiments to demonstrate that our models indeed fail to learn the Indecipherable Token as a result of Clever Hans cheating, and that conversely, they succeed in conditions where the Clever Hans cheat is prevented.
+In \S\ref{sec:verify}, we will verify experiments to demonstrate that our models indeed fail to learn the Indecipherable Token as a result of Clever Hans cheating, and that conversely, they succeed whenever the Clever Hans cheat is prevented.

-\subsection{Beyond the path-star setting}
+\subsection{Beyond the Path-Star Setting}

 Framing our argument more generally, and informally, we argue that teacher-forcing can suffer the following failures in order, especially in tasks that require advance lookahead.